×

 Rob Nielsen, Standard-Examiner

-Ogden School District Superintendent Luke Rasmussen (left) and Capt.
-Tim Scott of the Ogden City Police Department (right) brief the press near Ben Lomond High School following a bomb threat against the school on Thursday, Oct.
+Ogden School District Superintendent Luke Rasmussen, left, and Capt.
+Tim Scott of the Ogden City Police Department, right, brief the press near Ben Lomond High School following a bomb threat against the school on Thursday, Oct.
 2, 2025.

 “Today, at 8:39 a.m., we received a report of a bomb threat at Ben Lomond High School,” he said.
 “With that, our school resource officer was on scene at the time and began responding to that particular bomb threat. … Our biggest priority in this situation with the Ogden School District is student safety.
 We were able to clear the students from that building almost immediately and then the process of reunification has taken some time.”

 He said the students were quickly evacuated, all accounted for with no injuries reported and moved to a pre-planned safe area for reunification with parents.
 Families of the students were reportedly notified by direct communications from the Ogden School District.
-The reunification process was still under way as of noon.

 “We’re investigating this, not as a hoax, but as an actual school safety threat,” Scott said.
 “I believe we are beyond the scale of a hoax at this point in time, which historically, we’ve had in the past.”

-Scott was unable to provide specific details that led investigators to the conclusion that the threat was legitimate as the investigation is ongoing.
-The Ogden City Police Department response included its drone team, K9 officers and SWAT team.
+Scott was unable to provide specific details that led investigators to the conclusion that the threat was legitimate and the subsequent press release does not elaborate on this situation.

 “We do have good leads of the individual or individuals responsible,” he said.
 “That’s something our investigators are following up on.”